meteorhacks/meteorhacks.github.io/_posts/meteor-weekly/2014-06-06-kadira-blaze-hooks.md

 category: meteorweekly
 ---

+> Note:
+>
+> I was too busy on the last weekend so I was not able to publish Meteor Weekly on monday.
+So, this episode covers both last week and this week.
+There won't be a Meteor Weekly on next monday(June 9th) but will be continued as usual after that.

 ## Kadira

 Kadira, our Performance Monitoring Solution for Meteor was released to the public this week.
 Now you can try out Kadira at <https://kadira.io>.
 It helps you to find out performance issues on your app and help you to fix them.